Cross Island Line

 Plans for the line were first announced in 2013.
-The CRL is envisioned to serve various key hubs including the Jurong Lake District and the Punggol Digital District, offering an alternative east–west connection to alleviate passenger load on the East West line.
+The CRL is envisioned to serve various key hubs including the Jurong Lake District and the Punggol Digital District, offering an alternative east–west connection to alleviate passenger load on the EWL.
 Shortly after the announcement, calls were made by some nature groups to divert the line tunnels away from the Central Catchment Nature Reserve (CCNR).
 Nevertheless, the Government ultimately decided after years of assessments and deliberation to continue with the original direct route in 2019, citing commuting time and economic factors as well as long-term energy consumption.
-The alignment and stations for CRL1 were finalised in 2019, followed by the Punggol branch in 2020 and Phase 2 in 2022.
+The alignment and stations for CRL1 were finalised in 2019, followed by the Punggol branch in 2020 and CRL2 in 2022.
 The proposed full line is expected to have a daily ridership of over one million in the long term, and to cost an estimated S$40.7 billion.

 History

 Announcement

-The Cross Island Line was first announced by Transport Minister Lui Tuck Yew on 17 January 2013.
-The line was planned to relieve congestion on the existing East West Line and slated to begin at Changi on Singapore's eastern coast, passing through the major eastern towns including Pasir Ris, Hougang and Ang Mo Kio.
+The Cross Island Line was first announced by then Transport Minister Lui Tuck Yew on 17 January 2013.
+The line was planned to relieve congestion on the existing East–West Line and slated to begin at Changi on Singapore's eastern coast, passing through the major eastern towns including Pasir Ris, Hougang and Ang Mo Kio.
 From this point, it would proceed further west toward Bukit Timah, Clementi and West Coast, before terminating in the Jurong Industrial Estate.
 A branch line was to connect the mainline to Punggol.
 The line was planned to be 50 km long and open in 2030.
 Studies on the Cross Island Line began in May 2013.